jomoespe/webc-spikes/README.md

 `httptest` is an example of using `net/http/httptest` package to test http entrypoints.

+Created test about:

+- [DONE] A middleware
+- [DONE] A middleware with request context

 ### Config

 A test about using [TOML](https://github.com/toml-lang/toml) as configuration file format, and [BurntSushi](https://github.com/BurntSushi/toml) as TOML parser.